About the Site

 Route Log Databases

 The route logs are generated from Perl scripts.
 The "databases" are really just flat text files with tab-delimited fields.
-They are generated from a spreadsheet kept in OpenOffice 3.0, an excellent open-source office suite.
-It can also generate PDF files compatible with Adobe Acrobat, XPDF, Evince, and anything else that can read PDFs.
+They were generated from a spreadsheet kept in OpenOffice 3.0, which was an excellent open-source office suite.
+It could also generate PDF files compatible with Adobe Acrobat, XPDF, Evince, and anything else that can read PDFs.

 Indexing